 Did you know that most of us send out 40 work-related emails per day?
 Writing emails can feel like such a time-consuming task.
 However, if you shoot off those annoying emails while you’re on the move, you’ll save tons of time!
 You can write emails from your phone anytime and anywhere.

 3. Organize Conference Calls

 Sadly, most people spend 31 hours in meetings each month.
 But do we really need to schedule time for everyone to sit around a table while two people talk for hours and the rest of us are completely unproductive?
 When we use apps like Facetime, Skype, or What’sUp, we can stay in touch with our coworkers or clients without carving out time for everyone to meet in the same location.
-And what’s more, video conferences to allow you to make eye contact with your colleagues and help your call be more productive.
+And what’s more, live videos allow you to make eye contact with your colleagues and help your call be more productive.